taosher/lofterG/README.md

      Detail console information helps u find error quickly and easily.

-2. Colorful Console log
+2. Colorful Console Log

      The loferG provides colorful console logs which can helps u to know how it works.

-3. Flexible syntax
+3. Flexible syanax

      Just write your options like this: